[brackets in scriptures are my comments to explain or add emphasis]

 There is only one mediator – who is the man, Jesus Christ.

-The Bible says that no man has seen God, yet Jesus Christ was seen of many during his ministry.
+The Bible says that no man has seen God, yet Jesus Christ was seen of many during his ministry and again after his resurrection.
+(Acts 13:31)

 I John 4:12 – No man hath seen God at any time.
 If we love one another, God dwelleth in us, and his love is perfected in us